Seagate/cortx-posix/doc/Test Instructions.md

 ## Test using cortxfscli

-The below mentioned code block would help you in exexuting the tests accurately and successfully.
+The below mentioned code block would help you in executing the tests accurately and successfully.

 ```
 -bash-4.2$ cortxfscli -h